Quantitative coarse-graining of Markov chains: Numerical experiments

 In the context of Figure~\ref{fig:energyLandscape}, this particular choice of $\sG$ states that a particle can move to a different macro-state only if it is located at the end of the current macro-state.
 The stationary measure corresponding to $L^\e$ is is the uniform distribution on $\X$, i.e.\ $\rho^\e(x) = \rho(x) = \frac{1}{2n}$ for all $x \in \Y \times \Z$, and the stationary measure on the level sets $\rho_y\in\Lambda_y$ satisfies $\rho_y(z) = \frac1n$ for all $z \in \Lambda_y=\Z$.
 Furthermore, it is easily checked that the generator $L^\e$ is reversible and consequently the effective dynamics is independent of $\e$ (see Corollary~\ref{cor:eff=aver}).
-Recall from the discussion at the end of the previous section that the conditional stationary measures $\stat_y$ satisfies the log-Sobolev inequality~\eqref{eq:LSI-esp-reversible}.
-Therefore assuming that the initial data is positive, Proposition \ref{prop:convergenceRateReversible} yields
+Recall from the discussion at the end of the previous Section \ref{sec:eps-rev} that the conditional stationary measures $\stat_y$ satisfies the log-Sobolev inequality~\eqref{eq:LSI-esp-reversible}.
+Therefore assuming that the initial data is positive, Proposition \ref{prop:convergenceRateReversible} yields (we choose $\alpha_{\LSI}$ to be a part of the constant here)